Discovering and Explaining the Representation Bottleneck of DNNs: Proof of Theorems

-\textbf{Motivation of Theorem 1.} Let $W$ denote network parameters of the DNN.
+\textbf{Motivation of Theorem 1.} Let $W$ denote the network parameters of the DNN.
 Let $L$ and $\eta$ denote the loss function and learning rate of training, respectively.
-According to the efficiency property of $I^{(m)}(i,j)$ in Eq.~(\ref{eqn:efficiency}), the network output $v(N)$ of a DNN can be decomposed into the sum of multi-order interactions $I^{(m)}(i,j)$.
-Therefore, the change of weights $\Delta W$ can be computed by:
+Here, we consider the change of network parameters $\Delta W = - \eta \frac{\partial L}{\partial v(N)}\frac{\partial v(N)}{\partial W}$, whose norm indicates the learning strength of the DNN.
+According to the efficiency property of $I^{(m)}(i,j)$ in Eq.~(\ref{eqn:efficiency}), the network output $v(N)$ of a DNN can be decomposed into the sum of multi-order interactions $I^{(m)}(i,j)$ of different orders between different pairs of variables.
+Therefore, the change $\Delta W$ of parameters can be also decomposed into the sum of the gradient of multi-order interactions \textit{w.r.t.} the parameters, \textit{i.e.}, $\frac{\partial I^{(m)}(i,j)}{\partial W}$.
+Specifically,